fominv/vsnap/readme.md

 **A command line utility to snapshot & restore docker volumes.**

-Useful during development for resetting database migrations and other similar use cases.
+Useful during development for resetting database migrations, but also applicable for restoring the state of general Docker volumes.

 *Note: This is not intended as a backup solution.*